NativeScript/docs/content/ui/animations.md

 }
 ```

-You can the rest of the properties like the preceeding examples.

 ### Animation property shorthand

 To set all the properties above in a single line, use the `animation` property: